 Plus, don’t forget about Brooklyn Heights, too. having some epic views of Manhattan, it’s one of the best areas in New York to explore if you’ve just walked over the Brooklyn Bridge from Manhattan itself.

-For me, I loved taking a stroll through some of the quaint early 20th century streets that still line the waterfront.
-This is especially true as you’ll find loads of coffee spots, restaurants and cute independent stores, too.
+For me, I loved taking a stroll through some of the quaint early 20th-century streets that still line the waterfront.
+This is especially true as you’ll find many coffee spots, restaurants and cute independent stores.

-Eat at Henry’s End which has some of the tastiest lunches this side of New York.
+Eat at Henry’s End, which has some of the tastiest lunches on this side of New York.
 Their Spicy Andouille Sausage is literally mouth-watering.

-Finally, if you want some classic American style tavern, head to Jack The Horse Tavern is your place to go.
-The tavern itself is a stylish throwback and fashionable restaurant to enjoy some North American sea-food.
+Finally, if you want a classic American-style tavern, head to Jack The Horse Tavern.
+The tavern itself is a stylish throwback and fashionable restaurant where you can enjoy some North American seafood.
 They even have their own Oyster bar close by.

 Read more: Best things to do in Brooklyn